-The large computational costs of the non-linear schemes is clearly visible in these diagrams, since the corresponding curves are always on the right hand side of the pictures.
+The large computational costs of the non-linear schemes are clearly visible in these diagrams, since the corresponding curves are always on the right hand side of the pictures.
 Apart from the sum of under- and overshoots, the results obtained with these schemes were not particularly good.
 Excellent results with respect to the sum of under- and overshoots were obtained with the FVM discretization in a much shorter time.
 Altogether, the SOLD scheme and FEMTVD can be considered to be too inefficient.
-A substantial improvement of the non-linear iteration scheme would be necessary to make these methods competitive.
+Although a considerable gain in efficiency could be obtained by applying the Anderson acceleration in addition to the fixed point iteration, a further substantial improvement of the non-linear iteration scheme is necessary to make these methods competitive.

 Considering the diagrams with respect to smearing and with respect to the differences to the cut lines, the curves of the SUPG method are in general closest to the lower left corner, save for the error to the cut line at y = 1 on the triangular grid.
 These results indicate that this method possesses the best ratio of quality (with respect to these criteria) and CPU times among the studied methods.
-For these criteria, also the curves of DG are rather close to the lower left corners of the diagrams.
+For these criteria, also the curves of DG are rather close to the lower left corner of the diagrams.
 However, with respect to the under- and overshoots, the DG method was by far the most inaccurate scheme.